 Today, the Stratford Shakespeare Festival (519/273-1600 or 800/567-1600) has produced thousands of plays, many by Shakespeare, but many also by other classical and more contemporary playwrights.
 The festival typically opens with preview performances in late April and early May and continues through October.
-July, August, and September are the busiest months, with multiple plays running in repertory and both afternoon and evening performances every day but Monday.
+July-September are the busiest months, with multiple plays running in repertory.

 Beyond the plays, the festival offers a variety of theater tours, lectures, and special events.
 Some of the major events are listed below.